The ECHO Inc. Food Bank Programs Quick Facts

 The ECHO Food Bank helped 15,000 of our neighbors in need in San Juan County with 2.5 million pounds of food this past year.
 The community provided 5,133 backpacks filled with shelf-stable, kid-friendly, open and eat foods in 17 area elementary schools.
 2,100 Low-income seniors, mothers and children received much needed food and nutrition information monthly.
 Volunteers make it happen.
 The community donated 12,000 volunteer hours in the Food Bank this past year.

 Food programs are available in Farmington at 401 S Commercial and at various remote mobile pantry sites.
 Call 505-325-8222 for more information.
-The Commodity Supplemental Food Program for seniors, mothers and children is also available in our Albuquerque facility at 300 Menaul NW #226, 87107, 505-242-6777 for more information.
+The Commodity Supplemental Food Program for seniors is also available in our Albuquerque facility at 300 Menaul NW #226, 87107, 505-242-6777 for more information.

 ECHO's Food Programs: